AscendingToApex/Data-Science-Projects/Data-Driven-Draw/README.md

 ## Project Understanding
 ### Background:
-Imagine waiting 20 years to hunt a specific animal; only to get an e-mail showing that you didn't obtain the tag because you didn't look through over 6,000 pages of pdf documents.
+Imagine waiting 20 years to hunt in a specific unit; only to get an e-mail showing that you didn't recieve the license because you didn't look through over 6,000 pages of past draw recap statistics.
 This situation happens more than you think for Colorado big game hunter.

 For big game hunting, Colorado uses a preference point system to increase the chances of getting the opportunity to hunt specific units over time.
 The hunters with the higher preference points have a higher probability of obtaining tags that require a draw than hunters with the fewer preference points.
 The preference points are specific to species and hunters are able to accumulate a single point per species after unsuccuessfully drawing a tag.
 In addition, the majority of "trophy" units have a limited number of tags available per hunt code, which is specific to species, region in colorado, time of year, and hunting method.